 About the author, Ajay Aggarwal

-A Haryanvi by origin, an entrepreneur at heart and a consultant by choice, that’s how Ajay likes to introduce himself!
+A Haryanvi by origin, an entrepreneur at heart, and a consultant by choice, that’s how Ajay likes to introduce himself!
 Ajay is the Founding Partner at Humane Design and Innovation Consulting (HDI).
 Before starting HDI, Ajay founded the Design Thinking and Innovation practice at KPMG India.
-His 16+ years of professional career spans across various roles in product and service design, conducting strategy workshops, storytelling and enabling an innovation culture.
+His 16+ years of professional career spans various roles in product and service design, conducting strategy workshops, storytelling, and enabling an innovation culture.
 He has coached 50+ organizations and 2000+ professionals in institutionalizing design and innovation practices.
-He loves to blog and speak on topics related to Design Thinking, Innovation, Creativity, Storytelling, Customer Experience and Entrepreneurship.
-Ajay is passionate about learning, writing poems and visualizing future trends!
+He loves to blog and speak on topics related to Design Thinking, Innovation, Creativity, Storytelling, Customer Experience, and Entrepreneurship.
+Ajay is passionate about learning, writing poems, and visualizing future trends!

 We at Humane Design strongly believe in the human ethos and draw inspiration from humans and other elements of nature to design innovative solutions for organizations of all sizes.
 We will be glad to be your success partner.
 Email us your requirements at explore@humaned.in.